Skip to Content

 The Bottom Line

 The Krome Avenue widening rebuilt 36 miles of western Miami-Dade, and the property-rights consequences are still playing out.
-Owners with unresolved drainage, access, or restoration problems may have live claims.
-Owners along the corridor’s growth path should expect more public projects, and should know that Florida’s eminent domain framework rewards landowners who understand it and use it.
+Owners with unresolved drainage, access, or restoration problems may have live claims, and once construction ends nobody is knocking on doors to ask.

 If your property fronts Krome Avenue and you are dealing with the aftermath of the widening, or you have received a letter about a new acquisition, our Florida eminent domain attorneys can help you map a strategy.
 We serve landowners throughout Miami-Dade County, including from our Miami office.
-For more on this area of law, browse our Florida Eminent Domain blog archive.
+For more on this area of law, browse our Florida commercial real estate and land use law blog.

 we’re here to help